Skip to main content

 Capture API calls by recording a journey

 When you record a journey from Load Testing, the Requestly browser extension intercepts your browser’s network traffic and captures the API calls behind each action, such as POST /api/cart/add or GET /api/products.
 You navigate through your app once, and Load Testing turns those captured calls into a Requestly collection that you can run as an API or hybrid load test.
-You don’t add or import endpoints by hand.
+Load Testing also links the dynamic values it finds along the way, such as session tokens and IDs, so replays send fresh values instead of the ones you recorded.
+You don’t add or import endpoints, or correlate values, by hand.

 Prerequisites